Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Motorcycle production began in the early 1920s at Charenton, near Paris, and in 1927 the factory moved to Joinville-le-Pont.
 In later years the address was that of the Chaise parent company, Omnium Métallurgique et Industriel, 34 rue A.Lançon PARIS (13°).

-Early Dollar machines were 125 to 250cc singles from Moser and later they used JAP and MAG, before switching to almost exclusively Chaise engines.
-Some models may have been powered by Zurcher engines.
+Early Dollar machines were fitted with 125 to 250cc singles from Moser and later they used JAP and MAG, before switching to almost exclusively Chaise engines.

 By 1926 the range consisted of 12 models including a triporteur, all with Moser engines.
 In 1927 production moved from Charenton to a new factory in Joinville-le-Pont.
 That year the first Chaise-equipped machine appeared - this engine caused quite a sensation, having an overhead camshaft and hemi-spherical combustion chamber, and by 1929 production units were powered almost exclusively by Chaise.

 1930 proved eventful - The depression was biting deep, and Dollar was indebted to Chaise for the numerous engines they had supplied.
 Chaise had recently changed hands and the new owners then took control of Dollar to resolve the debt.

 Pride of the 1932 fleet was a 750cc unit powered by a Chaise V four, an engine which was later used in aircraft and which influenced the designs of several other builders in both Italy and France (notably the Majestic which had a close association with Delachanal).
 More on the Dollar V4...

 The marque survived until the onset of war in 1939.